simutool/.github/README.md

-# SIMUTOOL Data Lake SaaS (Source Code)
+# SIMUTOOL Data Lake SaaS (Architecture / Source Code)

 This repository contains the source code for a data lake / data management SaaS platform developed for an EU Horizon 2020 manufacturing project between the years of 2015 and 2019.

 The project involved a consortium of 8 organizations working cooperatively to further the know-how of microwave-assisted manufacturing (as opposed to classical manufacturing in heat ovens).
 The work was characterized by data-driven and close collaboration with requirements of quick turnaround time.

 We developed a software suite as a model for supporting the close collaboration and data sharing in industrial manufacturing projects.
 You can read more about the project [here](https://www.uni-bamberg.de/en/mobi/research/simutool/).

 ## Architecture